deva-246/WebScraping-Realtime-Minion-Items-Ecommerce-Website/webscrapping/algorithm.md

        > if output is <Responese [200]> - SUCCESSFULL

-       > else if output is <Responese [503]> - Try again later with a different user agent
+       > else if output is <Responese [503]> - Try again later with a different user agent / alternate website link

-10.
+10. Now, the website HTML content is recieved from the website in bytes type, so we must convert it into proper HTML format this is achieved by using BeautifulSoap(),

+       any_soup_variable =  BeautifulSoap(webpage.content , "html.parser")

+11. Determine the code of required component details that you are in need of, for example:

+        > Product Title

+        > Product Price

+        > Product Rating

+12. Find out the tag and class name for respective component by using inspect option to extract the data, and store them.

+       any_soup_variable.find("tag name", attrs={"class/id" : 'respective name'})

+    by this command respective tag details will be displayed, to alter the output .text.strip() can be used to the above line of code.

+13. To get these data into a csv file , extract data and store it in a list and define function to get the tag data respctively.

+14. use this command to transfer all the data into a csv file,

+       dataframe_name.to_csv("minions.csv", header=True, index=False)